CFC-Servers/gm_express/README.md

 #### Extra Notes
 - These results will depend heavily on networking conditions.
 For some people, lots of smaller messages may actually perform better than one large Express download.
 - Anything that uses the built-in net library _(like NetStream)_ will be more reliable than a library like Express, even if they may be slower overall.
+- Express caches sends.
+This means that if you needed to send a dataset to more than one player, Express would only need to upload the data once, saving a significant amount of time and bandwidth.

 These tests illustrate how Express can significantly improve data transfer speed and efficiency for large or even intermediate-scale data, but may underperform when handling smaller data sizes.